dumbie/ZuseMe/Readme.md

 ZuseMe allows you to scrobble songs to Last.fm from players like Groove Music and Media Player (Windows 11)

 ## Installation Instructions
-1) Install the Last.fm client v2.1.37 and login to your account.
-2) Extract the ZuseMe directory to any directory you want.
+1) Extract the ZuseMe directory to any directory you want.
-3) Launch ZuseMe.exe (Runs hidden in the background and tray menu)
+2) Launch ZuseMe.exe (Runs hidden in the background and tray menu)
-4) Have fun scrobbling!
+3) Have fun scrobbling!

 ## Tips and tricks
-- Place a ZuseMe shortcut in your Windows startup folder for easier scrobbling.
+- Allow ZuseMe to run on your Windows startup for easier scrobbling.

-## Requirements
-- Last.fm client v2.1.37 - Download: https://github.com/dumbie/ZuseMe/releases

-## Tested players
+## Supported players
 - Media Player (Windows 11)
 - Groove Music